joaquimg/L1AdaptiveTrendFilter.jl/README.md

 L1AdaptiveTrendFilter.jl is a Julia package for filtering and identifying unknown underlying trends of a given noisy signal.
 It is originally a supplemental material for the paper "l1 Adaptive Trend Filter via Fast Coordinate Descent".

-In order to use it, download the package.
-Then set the julia the package directory.
-Finally type `include("L1AdaptiveTrendFilter.jl")`
+In order to use it, download the package in julia via `Pkg.clone("git://github.com/joaquimg/L1AdaptiveTrendFilter.jl.git")`.
+Then simply `using L1AdaptiveTrendFilter`

-So far there is only one function that can be used by: `L1AdaptiveTrendFilter.l1_adaptive_trend_filter`
+So far there is only one function: `l1_adaptive_trend_filter`

-The inputs are described below.
+The inputs are described below: